vmware-archive/cbapi/server_apis/proto/README.md

 an exec() (for the first time), the sensor starts tracking the process as a new logical process.
 It creates the CbChildProcessMsg and CbProcessMsg associated with the new process and starts reporting the events for that process within the new process.
 One important thing to note is that the process create time reported by the new process is the create time as reported by the underlying
 OS.
-This means that a process make fork(), wait a while, then exec().
+This means that a process may fork(), wait a while, then exec().
 The new process reported by the sensor at exec() time will be reported with the create time of when the process id was created, which is actually the time of the fork().

 If a process (a pid) performs any exec()s after the first one, those do not result in a new Cb process being created, but instead